seejwy/skapi-doc/database/README.md

 });
 ```

-In the example above, the `getRecords()` method will retrieve all records in the Albums table that have a "year" index value between 2015 and 2020 (inclusive).
+In the example above, the `getRecords()` method will retrieve all records in the "Albums" table that have a "year" index value between 2015 and 2020 (inclusive).

 :::warning NOTE
-When using `range` parameter, the `value` and `range` parameter value should be of the same type.
+When using the `range` parameter, the `value` and `range` parameter values should be of the same type.
 :::

 :::warning NOTE
-Range and condition parameter cannot be used simultaneously.
+The`range` and `condition` parameter cannot be used simultaneously.
 :::

 ### Query Index with Reserved Keywords

 skapi has reserved a few keywords to help with querying your records.
-They are `$uploaded`, `$updated`, `$referenced_count`, and `$user_id`.
+The reserved keywords are:

 - `$uploaded`: The timestamp at which the record was created.
 - `$updated`: The timestamp at which the record was last updated.
 - `$referenced_count`: The number of records that references this record.
 - `$user_id`: The owner of the record.

-Other than `$user_id`, all of these reserved keywords can be queried with `condition` and `range` like any other index values.
+With the exception of `$user_id`, all of these reserved keywords can be queried with `condition` and `range` just like any other index values. $user_id cannot be queried with condition or range.

-For example, here is how you can query a record that was created after 2021.
+For example, let's query records created after 2021:

 ```js
 skapi.getRecords({